cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 * Avi asks whether humans have a dark side, with dark negative motives that sometimes compete with positive, loving motives.
 And if so, how do therapists help patients deal with their own negative motives?
 * Ben asks what to do if you're very anxious but simply can't pinpoint your negative thoughts.

 Mon, 26 Mar 2018 08:00:00 +0000

-### 082: Neil Sattin Interview — Cognitive Distortions and Relationships
+## 082: Neil Sattin Interview — Cognitive Distortions and Relationships

 [rss](http://feelinggood.libsyn.com/082-neil-sattin-interview-cognitive-distortions-and-relationships)

-This interview was first published on Neil Sattin's highly regarded <a href="https://www.neilsattin.com/">Relationship Alive Podcast</a>.
+This interview was first published on Neil Sattin's highly regarded [Relationship Alive Podcast](https://www.neilsattin.com/).
 Although some of the material may be familiar, there's much that's new, and you will enjoy the chemistry between Neil and David as they discuss each of the ten cognitive distortions and raise many challenging questions, such as:
 * Is it **really** true that only our thoughts--and NOT external events--can change the way we feel?
 * If someone has the belief, "I'm unlovable," isn't that type of thought immutable?
 How could you possibly change or modify a thought that may be rooted in traumatic experiences and so deeply embedded in a patient's psyche?
 * Should we try to change other people's cognitive distortions, or just our own?